Green Heart Love

 If you enjoyed this fall harvest salad, be sure to check out some more of my favorite lunch and dinner recipes:

-• Vegan bowl: A healthy grain bowl filled with tofu, kale, and edamame.
+• Tofu Bowl Recipe: A healthy grain bowl filled with tofu, kale, and edamame.

 • Vegan ramen noodles: A flavorful noodle bowl featuring tofu and a lemongrass broth.